vectorgrp/XCPlite/README.md

   To save space, the 32 Bit addresses, not 64 Bit pointers are stored in the DAQ lists.
   During measurement setup, ApplXcpGetPointer is called once to check for validity of the XCP/A2L address conversion.

-- Multicast time synchronisation (GET_DAQ_CLOCK_MULTICAST) is enabled in CANape by default When measurment does not start, it is most probably a problem with multicast reception It provides no benefit with single clients or with PTP time synchronized clients and therefore just unnessesary effort Turn it off in device/protocol/event/TIME_CORRELATION_GETDAQCLOCK, change from "multicast" to "extended response"
+- Multicast time synchronisation (GET_DAQ_CLOCK_MULTICAST) is enabled in CANape by default.
+  When measurement does not start, it is most probably a problem with multicast reception.
+  Multicast provides no benefit with single clients or with PTP time synchronized clients and is therefore just unnessesary effort. .

-- Enable XL-API on command line: C_Demo -v3 -addr 172.31.31.1 -port 5555
+  Turn Multicast off in device/protocol/event/TIME_CORRELATION_GETDAQCLOCK  by changing the option from "multicast" to "extended response"

 ## Version History

+Version 6:
+- Refactored code for more simplicity
+- XL_API support removed

 Version 5:
 - C and C++ Demo code seperated